A message from the founder: David Gendron

 I worked at it in my spare time while working at another full time job, working every night talking to people via email mainly and hiring someone else to go to the bank every week to open the accounts in person.
 VALIS was the first company of it's kind, but others sprang up in the coming years, it was amazing how many just copied the site verbatim... then disappeared.
 I must admit VALIS' was a little ahead of it's time, the Internet Sales bug didn't catch on Internationally until a few years later.

 Things got easier for a while, then through various bank mergers and closings we had to change banks 3 times in 2 years.
 Then everything seemed to be ok again for too brief a period...
 Sept 11, 2001 happened.
 Everyone got nervous.
 Things have been picking up since then but The Patriot Act has cut down most of VALIS' competitors, with more to fall in the coming days as it gets continually interpreted.

 Life and Business have changed a lot since the beginning.
 VALIS has honed it's skills at setting up US Business presences for International companies.
-VALIS will survive the Patriot Act, rest assured.
-Today the banks do require that you show up in person, but we're happy to help you with this still.
-Having just launched our new website, fully backwards compatible for affiliates, we are very excited about:
+We've stayed on top of the banking and have many choices for our clients, and we're happy to help you with this still.
+Having launched our new website, fully backwards compatible for affiliates, we are very excited about: